 Looking for an entry point into the exciting world of dogecoin trading?
 We'll help you though it.

 Dogecoin trading is pretty straightforward once you get the hang of it.

-The popular cryptocurrency, Dogecoin, has been enjoying an eventful period over the past few weeks.
-Since the beginning of 2021, the digital asset has managed gains of over 1,350%.
+The popular cryptocurrency, Dogecoin, enjoyed an eventful period in the first months of the year.
+Until October 2021, the meme digital asset has managed gains of over 13,350%.

 As such, the digital currency is now firmly ranked as a top 12 crypto - in terms of market capitalization.
 If you want to take advantage of these price fluctuations, it might be the right time to learn how to trade Dogecoin.

-You can trade the coin against fiat currencies such as the USD, as well as other crypto-assets like Bitcoin.
+You can trade the DOGE coin against fiat currencies such as the USD, as well as other crypto-assets like Bitcoin.

 In our extensive How to Trade Dogecoin Guide - we have put together everything you need to know about this digital asset.

-We will start with the trading fundamentals, the different orders to use, risk management, and how you can find a broker to trade this asset online.
+We will start with the trading fundamentals, the different orders to use, risk management, and how you can find a broker to trade Dogecoin asset online.

-Trading this shinny digital currency is no easy feat - which is why we have put together an in-depth guide on How to Trade Dogecoin in 2021.
+Trading Dogecoin digital currency is no easy feat - which is why we have put together an in-depth guide on How to Trade Dogecoin in 2021.
 Within it, we explain the ins and outs of how this investment scene works, what risks and rewards you need to consider, and how you can start trading Dogecoin today.

 How to Trade Dogecoin in 5 Easy Steps

 To trade DOGE, the first step is to Open an accout with a regulated exchange, depost funds, select Dogecoin from the platform list, and lastly Buy Dogecoin (go Long) or sell DOGE (go short).